ad4mx/snappet/README.md

 ## ❗ Disclaimer

-Please be aware that `snappet` is not designed as a backup solution for important files and documents.
-All data is saved in a local `snapshots.json` file.
+<b>Please be aware that `snappet` is not designed as a backup solution for important files and documents.</b> All data is saved in a local `snapshots.json` file.

 ## 🚧 Contributing